JedBurke/LamyResult/README.md

 ## Motivation

+The idea came from a function which would check if a file exists with either dashes or underscores.
+If I was looking for `./ecchi/ecchi-pic-7.jpg`, it should also check for `./ecchi/ecchi_pic_7.jpg`.
+Without going on a tangent, the function is meant to reconcile file name inconsistencies.

+The return value could  be the file name if it exists and false if does not.
+Returning a hash with `status` and `value` was more appealing.
+And that's where we are now.

 ## Name?

 Named after the hololive VTuber Yukihana Lamy.
 I was watching her content while designing the class.
-Then I thought that if I named it after her I would do a solid job documenting and testing the code.

-Maybe it wasn't a good idea.
-It's now far more complicated than initially intended.
+Thought that maybe naming it in honor of her would give me the motivation to deliver a documented and tested production-ready gem.
+It's now more complicated than initially intended.
+So maybe it wasn't a good idea.

 ## Development